scoby-io/wordpress-plugin/readme.txt

 === Scoby Analytics ===
 Contributors: scobyio
 Donate link: https://www.scoby.io/
-Tags: traffic statistics, visitor statistics, traffic, stats, statistics, measurement, tracking, analytics, GDPR-compliant, privacy-focused
+Tags: analytics, traffic statistics, visitor statistics, traffic, stats, statistics, measurement, tracking, GDPR-compliant, privacy-focused
 Requires at least: 4.7
-Tested up to: 6.3.2
+Tested up to: 6.4.1
 Stable tag: 2.2.4
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Scoby Analytics provides meaningful insights about your website's traffic while protecting your visitors' privacy at the same time.
+Scoby Analytics: GDPR-compliant, consent-free insights on your WordPress site, ensuring visitor privacy with server-side data collection.

 == Description ==
-Scoby Analytics is a GDPR-compliant, privacy-focused analytics tool that provides valuable insights about your website's traffic without requiring user consent.
-Our unique features include:

-- Server-side measurement: By capturing website usage rather than individual users, we ensure accurate analytics while complying with privacy laws.
-- Consent-free tracking: Scoby Analytics is fully compliant with GDPR and ePrivacy, so you do not require user consent for measurement.
+Scoby Analytics: Advanced, Privacy-Focused Web Analytics

+Embrace the next era of web analytics with Scoby Analytics, your GDPR-compliant solution for insightful, consent-free website tracking.
+Our tool is designed to provide deep insights into your website's traffic while fully respecting user privacy.

+Key Features:

+- Server-Side Measurement: Unlike traditional analytics tools that track individual users, Scoby Analytics focuses on overall website usage.
+This approach delivers precise analytics in full compliance with privacy laws, offering a unique balance between data richness and user privacy.
+- Consent-Free Tracking: With Scoby Analytics, navigate the complexities of GDPR and ePrivacy with ease.
+Our tool's compliance means you're free from the constraints of user consent for tracking, simplifying your analytics process.
-- Comprehensive analytics: Scoby Analytics captures essential metrics like page views, visitors, time on site, referrers, and session duration.
+- Comprehensive Data Insights: Gain valuable metrics such as page views, visitor counts, time spent on site, referrer sources, and session durations.
+These insights are crucial for informed decision-making and website optimization.
-- High-level data security: Our company and data centers are based in Germany, ensuring top-notch data protection standards.
+- Unparalleled Data Security: Operating with servers and company headquarters in Germany, Scoby Analytics adheres to stringent European data protection standards.
+This ensures that your data is not only insightful but also securely handled and stored.

+Leverage Scoby Analytics for an ethical, comprehensive, and hassle-free analysis of your website's performance

 == Frequently Asked Questions ==